Knowledge Navigator Deconstructed: Building an Envisionment

 Notebook-sized computers sporting video cameras, stereo sound, high-resolution LCD displays, video chat, voice command-and-control, and wireless network capabilities are not novel by today’s standards.
 In many ways, the scenario is similar to experiences people regularly have today.

 The team at Apple, inspired by the work of Alan Kay’s Dynabook project, decided to imagine what computing could be like in 2010.
-They created this video, a 4-minute enactment, that would demonstrate their vision.
+They created a 4-minute enactment that would demonstrate their vision.

 By today’s standards, the technology showcasedin the video isn’t very impressive.
 However, by 1987 standards, it could only be imagined.
 In that period, screens were 640×480 with 256 colors, video and high-quality audio were unheard of, and local-area networks, battery-powered notebooks, and an internet connecting the world were only just beginning to make an appearance in research labs.
 Tablet computing, wireless technology, and voice commands were still ten years away.
 Touchscreen interactions are just now coming into serious consideration.
 (The video’s technology was so impressive that within a week Apple had received a purchase order for a unit from an impatient customer.)